-- ability to work across multiple operating systems - reproducibility of a given project with little effort - reuse of part or all of a workflow in a different project
+- documentation of all aspects of an analysis - visual representation of analytical steps - ability to work across multiple operating systems - reproducibility of a given project with little effort - reuse of part or all of a workflow in a different project advantages of all of these programs, permitting users to model, analyze, and display data in one easy-touse interface.

 To date, most scientific workflows have involved a variety of software programs and sophisticated programming languages.
 Traditionally, scientists have used STELLA or Simulink to model systems graphically, and R or MATLAB to perform statistical analyses.
 Some users perform calculations in Excel, which is user-friendly, but offers no record of what steps have been executed.
-Kepler combines the advantages of all of these programs, permitting users to model, analyze, and display data in one easyto-use interface.
+Kepler combines the